ilylbgg/voicemeeter-chroma/README.md

 This mod replaces default UI elements and colors of Voicemeeter by hooking certain Windows API and Voicemeeter functions responsible for drawing on the application window surface.

-It creates a copy of the Voicemeeter executable and patches it's import table so that it loads the mod on start-up, which performs the theme initialization.
+It creates a copy of the Voicemeeter executable and patches its import table so that it loads the mod DLL on start-up, which performs the theme initialization.

-[Supported themes](#-supported-themes) are placed in the `Documents/Voicemeeter` directory and consist of bitmap images for the UI elements and a single `.yaml` file for color mappings.
+[Supported themes](#-supported-themes) are placed in the `Documents/Voicemeeter/themes` directory and consist of bitmap images for the UI elements and a single `.yaml` file for color mappings.
 Themes can be easily created, modified and adapted using regular image editing software.

 ### Files